Spring Birdathon: How to Participate in 2016

 Rules and Definitions

-- Eligibility.
-Anyone can participate, including SCVAS members and non-members; expert and beginning birders; Birdathon Committee members; SCVAS volunteers, staff, committee and board members.
+- Anyone can participate, including SCVAS members and non-members; Birdathon Committee members; volunteers; SCVAS staff and members of the Board of Directors.

 - Team Categories